 Please refer to the website for more details: http://www.davisprojectsforpeace.org

-Block 4, Third Friday: Proposals are due to the committee.
+Block 4, Second Thursday, December 3rd: Ten minute presentation of project proposals.
+Internal written proposals due.
 Limited to two pages of proposal and one page of budget.

 Block 4 Last week: The committee holds a preliminary meeting to discuss proposals and determines if there are particular questions the committee would like answered about any of the proposals.
 These questions are usually sent back to the applicants as the block ends, with request for response in the second week of half-block

 Half-Block (end) or Block 5 (one of first three days): The committee meets and compiles all the question responses, re-reads the proposals and determines which proposal will be nominated by the college (almost always will be funded by Davis) and which, if any, proposals should be nominated as an alternate (chosen by committee at Davis Foundation, chances are about one in ten).